 Although the examples are targeted at Debian/Ubuntu and PostgreSQL 10, it should be fairly easy to apply this guide to any Unix distribution and PostgreSQL version.
 The only OS-specific commands are those to create, start, stop, and drop PostgreSQL clusters.
-The pgBackRest commands will be the same on any Unix system though the locations to install Perl libraries and executables may vary.
+The pgBackRest commands will be the same on any Unix system though the location to install the executable may vary.